Intelligence Analyst: Z Program

 Please note that the pay range information is a general guideline only.
 Many factors are taken into consideration when setting starting pay including education, experience, the external labor market, and internal equity.

-We have an opening for an Intelligence Analyst to join an interdisciplinary team conducting analysis of energy, cyber, critical infrastructure, and other advanced, emerging, and/or disruptive technology issues, and their implications for the national security interests of the United States.
+We have two openings for Intelligence Analysts to join an interdisciplinary team conducting analysis of chemical and biological defense issues, and their implications for the national security interests of the United States.
 You will perform analysis and lead projects that integrate complex information from all sources into finished assessments and make formal verbal and written presentations, interface with Program sponsors and Intelligence Community (IC) stakeholders and contribute to project and organizational goals.
 This position is in the Science and Technology Assessments (STA) Program within Global Security Principal Directorate’s Z Program.

 In this role, you will

-- Conduct independent research on sensitive, politically significant national security topics, with a focus on energy, cyber, critical infrastructure, and other advanced, emerging, and/or disruptive technology issues.
+- Conduct independent research on sensitive, politically significant national security topics, with a focus on scientific, technical, and national security topics regarding biological and chemical defense.
 Maintain awareness of relevant current events and information in assigned areas.

 - Assist in identifying analytic priorities, defining problems, and proposing moderately complex to complex analytic research methodologies with limited direction.